devleaks/followthegreens/docs/index.md

 XPPython3 release 4 or above is required.

-# Configuration Parameters
+# Preference Parameters

 Follow the greens exposes a few limited set of preference parameters.
-Parameters are specified in a configuration file that can be found at on of the two following locations:
+Parameters are specified in a preference file that can be found at on of the two following locations:

 Either

-`<X-Plane 12 Folder> / Resources / plugins / PythonPlugins / followthegreens / ftgconfig.toml`
+`<X-Plane 12 Folder> / Resources / plugins / PythonPlugins / followthegreens / ftgprefs.toml`

 or

-`<X-Plane 12 Folder> / Output / preferences / ftgconfig.toml`
+`<X-Plane 12 Folder> / Output / preferences / ftgprefs.toml`

 (The first one takes precedence on the second one.)